dax-leo/Modern.Forms.Toolkit/README.md

 # Modern.Forms.Toolkit

-Fork of Modern.Forms project.
+Fork of excellent Modern.Forms project.
-The purpose of this fork is to continue updating the original code base with new features and UI components.
+The purpose of this fork is to continue updating original code with new features and UI components.

+**Warning**  :
+> Do not use it in a production deployment !
+> This is for testing only.
+I don't hold myself responsible for any possible bugs or security issues.
+Use only at your own risk.

 ### Version 1.4.0